Ed Lazere: Career

+Lazere is the Legislative Advocacy Director at United Planning Organization, a community development organization in Washington, DC.
+Lazere started the new position in August 2022.

-Lazere was an inaugural staff member of DCFPI, which he joined in 2001 and has led since its inception.
+Lazere was an inaugural staff member of DCFPI, which he joined in 2001 and led until 2020.
 Previously, he held positions at Higher Achievement, an education advocacy group, and the Center on Budget and Policy Priorities, a progressive think-tank with a national scope.

 DC Fiscal Policy Institute

 Following the end of the Control Board, which oversaw DC finances with a congressional mandate, Lazere's involvement was the only counterbalance outside the regular checks and balances built into D.C.'s budget system.

 Lazere has argued against public subsidies for developers.
-When the DC government gave $75 million in Tax increment financing to support the construction of Gallery Place, Lazere insisted that the land, some of the most valuable in the city, would have been developed regardless.
+When the DC government gave $75 million in tax increment financing to support the construction of Gallery Place, Lazere insisted that the land, some of the most valuable in the city, would have been developed regardless.
 Lazere took a similar stance when Mayor Anthony Williams provided a lucrative package to developers for construction of Nationals Park and bringing baseball to DC.
 In 2004, Lazere and DCFPI lost the fight and Nationals Park was built as one of the most heavily publicly financed stadiums in the country.

-In 2003, Lazere worked with DC Councilmember Jack Evans' legislation to close corporate loopholes in the city's tax code.
-Later that same year, Lazere supported of the mayor's proposal for temporary tax increase in D.C. residents earning more than $100,000, a move Evans opposed.
+In 2003, Lazere worked with DC Councilmember Jack Evans on legislation to close corporate loopholes in the city's tax code.
+Later that same year, Lazere supported the mayor's proposal for a temporary tax increase on D.C. residents earning more than $100,000.